 Dentures – who covers the costs?

-Losing a tooth or even several teeth can have a negative impact on the way you talk, on eating and on your well-being.
+Losing a tooth or several teeth can adversely affect how you talk, how you eat and your general well-being.
 Dentures promise a return to better quality of life and health.
-But who bears the costs?
+But who covers the costs?

-An accident, illness, tooth decay or an inflammation of the jaw may lead to the loss of one or more teeth.
-Responsibility for covering the costs varies from one case to another.
-Accident or basic insurance often covers the consequences of an accident.
+An accident, illness, tooth decay or an inflammation of the jaw may lead to the loss of a tooth.
+Responsibility for costs varies from case to case.
+If it is the result of an accident, your accident or basic insurance will often cover the treatment.
 This is referred to as a statutory benefit.
 But most dental treatments aren’t a statutory benefit and must therefore be covered by patients themselves – unless they have corresponding supplementary dental insurance.

 How much do dentures cost?